AI Summary of Peer-Reviewed Research

 Research title:

-Nigeria aircraft incidents were mostly serious incidents, with human factors prominent
+Nigeria aircraft accidents and serious incidents were mostly non-fatal

 Authors: